UnlyEd/next-right-now/src/README.md

 Modules are the natural evolution of "big" apps.
 Actually, your app doesn't need to be "big" (what's "big" anyway?).

+> Do you remember those days where we had our code splitted between `js` and `css` folders?
+>
+> When React/Angular/Vue came out, they changed the way we build UI by introducing the concept of "Components", where JS and CSS code lives together, as a unified Component with all related code within the component folder.
+>
+> Modules are very similar.

 Here is how we decide (at Unly) if we should use a module:
 - It should be composed of, at least, 2 different entities.
     - Entities are: Types, Components, Utilities, Hooks, Contexts, etc.